Longer term work

-These will be worked through under the education Accord that was signed by the Ministry of Education, NZEI Te Riu Roa, and PPTA Te Wehengarua in 2019.
+These are being worked through under the education Accord that was signed by the Ministry of Education, NZEI Te Riu Roa, and PPTA Te Wehengarua in 2019.

 The purpose of this Accord is to work together to resolve a range of issues, including looking at the roles para-professionals (such as teacher aides) may hold, their career pathways, and how these roles are funded.

-A commitment to reviewing the way schools are funded for teacher aides.
+Reviewing the way schools are resourced for teacher aides

 Currently, state and state-integrated schools receive the bulk of their resourcing in two ways – through staffing entitlement and operational grants.
 Schools use operational grants and specific funding for learning support, rather than staffing entitlements to fund teacher aides.
 This can mean that their role has to sometimes compete with other operational priorities.

-The Accord Governance Group is establishing a Sector Reference Group (SRG) as part of the review to:
+The Accord Governance Group has established a Sector Reference Group (SRG) as part of the review to:

 - help understand current issues in more depth